-Intangible Asset Amortization Period 1 · · · · · · I · · · · · · · · · · · · Customer relationships 12 Years Straight-line If a triggering event occurs Capitalized software Finite/ 3 - 10 Years Straight-line If a triggering event occurs
+Intangible Asset Amortization Period Amortization Method Impairment Testing Frequency Customer relationships 12 Years Straight-line If a triggering event occurs Capitalized software 3 - 10 Years Straight-line If a triggering event occurs

 Leases.
-The Company leases corporate offices, data centers and certain equipment primarily through operating leases.
+The Company leases corporate offices and certain equipment primarily through operating leases and finance leases.
 The Company's leases have remaining lease terms of 1 to 10 years, some of which may include options to extend the lease up to 10 additional years, and some of which may include options to terminate the lease within 1 year.

 The Company determines if an arrangement is or contains a lease at contract inception and accounts for lease and non-lease components as a single lease component.
 Operating leases are included in Operating lease right-of-use (ROU) asset, Current portion of operating lease liability, and Non-current operating lease liability on the Company's Consolidated Statements of Financial Condition.
+Finance leases are included in Other non-current assets, Other current liabilities and Other non-current liabilities on the Company's Consolidated Statements of Financial Condition.

 ROU assets represent the Company's right to use an underlying asset for the lease term and lease liabilities represent the Company's obligation to make lease payments arising from the lease.
 The ROU assets are initially measured at the amount equal to the lease liabilities, adjusted for balances of accrued or prepaid rent and unamortized lease incentives provided by lessors.
 For operating leases, expense is generally recognized on a straight-line basis over the lease term.
+For finance leases, interest expense on the lease liability is recognized using the effective interest method and amortization of the ROU asset is recognized on a straight-line basis over the shorter of the estimated useful life of the asset or the lease term.

-Operating lease liabilities are recognized based on the present value of the future lease payments over the remaining lease term.
+Lease liabilities are recognized based on the present value of the future lease payments over the remaining lease term.
 The Company uses its incremental borrowing rate, factoring in the lease term, to determine the lease liability.